Benzics/Benzics/README.md

 ### Quick highlights
 - Extensive experience in PHP and JavaScript
-- Experience in developing distributed system using microservice architecture and message passing.
+- Experience in developing distributed systems using microservice architecture and message passing.
 - Developed applications by following SOLID principles, clean architecture.
 - Experience in developing applications utilizing TDD (Test Driven Development), Unit and Integration testing
 - Worked in Agile Scrum process in software development